TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/sourcedist.rst

-The order of commands in the manifest template matters: initially, we have the list of default files as described above, and each command in the template adds to or removes from that list of files.
+The order of commands in the manifest template matters: initially, we have the list of default files as described above, and each command in the template adds to or removes kutoka that list of files.
 Once we have fully processed the manifest template, we remove files that should not be included in the source
 distribution: